Safety and health in the workplace

 There are two pdf versions of the Halmeri questionnaire: a comprehensive one and a concise one.
 Both questionnaires cover the same key issues but the comprehensive version is based on a checklist of 23 points while the concise one only includes 10.
 The concise version of the questionnaire is better suited for smaller workplaces.

-Employers are also always asked to identify the three most notable hazards and workload factors in the workplace from the perspective of occupational health and to explain what has been or will be done to address them.
-There is a checklist of hazards and workload factors appended to the Halmeri questionnaire that employers can use in their assessment.
+The employer’s task is to assess the three most significant hazards and workload factors in the workplace from the perspective of health hazards and to describe related management measures that have been taken or planned.
+The employer can use the checklist for hazards and workload factors attached to the Halmeri form to help with the assessment.

 More information about the use of the Halmeri approach to improve occupational safety can be found in a report on the effectiveness of measures to promote occupational safety and health and well-being at work published by the Finnish Institute of Occupational Health (in Finnish, abstract also in English).